 This stretch of I-95 was the first portion of the interstate built in North Carolina in the late 1950s.
 I-95 was a four-lane, median-divided highway through the state when it was completed in 1980.

 In the fall of 2017, the N.C.
-Department of Transportation began planning activities and investigations to widen this stretch of I-95.
-Public meetings are scheduled for October 2018.
+Department of Transportation began developing plans to widen this stretch of I-95.
+Public meetings were held in October 2018.
 Right of way acquisition along the corridor is anticipated to start in November 2018.
-The environmental document (Categorical Exclusion) is expected to be signed by February 2019.
+The environmental document (Categorical Exclusion) was signed in January 2019.